SEACOR Holdings: History

 In January 2013, the company sold its energy trading division to Par Pacific Holdings.
+Also in 2013, the helicopter business was spun off as Era Group.

 In 2017, the company acquired International Shipholding Corporation, including Waterman Steamship Corporation.

-In 2018, the company acquired full ownership of CLEANCOR Energy Solutions LLC.
+In 2018, the company acquired full ownership of CLEANCOR Energy Solutions LLC, while the company divested its stake in the aviation company Hawker Pacific.

-In April 2021, American Industrial Partners, a private equity firm, acquired the company.
+In April 2021, American Industrial Partners, a private equity firm, acquired the company at a value of US$1 billion.